Thank you for subscribing

 White goods

-Did you know items like your fridge, washing machine, dryer and coffee machine can be including on your home and contents policy?
+Did you know items like your fridge, washing machine, dryer and coffee machine may be able to be included on your home and contents policy?
 These are items many households use every day, yet many don’t think to add these everyday appliances to their insurance.

 Whether it is unintentional fire damage, theft, or another unexpected insured event, getting cover for these items can help with the headache later.

-You may also wish to consider extra over for accidental damage inside the home.
+You may also wish to consider optional cover for accidental damage inside the home.